nicholasrubright/myDSL/README.md

 ![linked_list_image](single_list.png)

-A link list is a linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
+A linked list is a linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
 It is one of the simplest and most common data structures.

 ## Double Linked List